 I was diagnosed with anorexia at age 13.
 It had nothing to do with food or weight.
 But the more weight I lost, and the more I engaged in disordered behaviors —the more my anxious mind quieted.
 My struggle peaked my freshman year in college.
 My weight fell to that of an 8-year-old.
 I was dying.
 But my eating disorder convinced me I wasn’t sick.
 After a long hospitalization, I defied the odds and miraculously survived.
 But my journey was far from over.
 My battle with anorexia morphed into binge eating disorder.
 Only 18 months after I almost lost my life to anorexia, I was clinically obese.
 Although my eating disorder “looked” different, nothing else had changed.
 It was still the same underlying issues driving my maladaptive ways to cope.
 A vicious fight with bulimia unfolded next.
 My quest to recover always seemed to fall short.
 But I never gave up.

 During this time, I began to share parts of my eating disorder journey on Instagram.
 I was overwhelmed by the positive response from individuals who could relate to my story and it gave me the courage to write a memoir.
-My tell-all, harrowing tale, “Safety in Numbers: From 56 to 221 Pounds, My Battle with Eating Disorders –A Memoir,” was published in early 2016.
+My tell-all, harrowing tale, “Safety in Numbers: My Battle with Eating Disorders –A Memoir,” was published in early 2016.
 The book is composed almost entirely of journal entries taken from the hundreds of detailed diaries I had kept throughout my years of disordered madness.
 I made the decision to publish my account in an uncensored format so that I could better shed light and awareness on the reality of mental illness.
 More importantly, I wanted to demonstrate that there is always hope that one can get better and recover.

 My rock bottom was not physical, but rather mental.
 I reached a point where I realized I wanted a better life for myself.
 I worked diligently with therapists and dieticians, and I learned healthy ways to cope with problems.
 My eating disorder was always a symptom of deeper issues —not the other way around.
 And as my mind healed, so did everything else in my life.
 Recovery from an eating disorder is possible.
 The same strength it takes to endure an eating disorder can be used to overcome it.